 Having to control a business, and employees, I became more of a machine, working hard, and stressing over all of the details and responsibilities of business, and trying to support my family.
 I didn't hear or see her pain, and ignored it for years and years.
 Simple disagreements turned into arguments, and became personal, and I felt that I was the one who was right, and needed to win, at all costs.
 And now I've paid dearly for those wins.
 I've paid the ultimate cost for my marriage, and the 1 true love of my life, who I've been with for about 40 years.
 I've also paid the ultimate cost for my family.
 It will be split up, and the two adult kids, still living with us, along with the 2 minor kids, will now have 2 homes, and will not have a mother and a father who are together.
 In some ways I suppose this will be better, because they won't be subject to the constant arguing, and disagreements.

 I would rather work through all the pain and suffering, and learn how to do things right, and keep our marriage and family together.
 I don't like giving up.
 What hurts the most is that my wife feels that the things I've done, were all part of a plan, to manipulate, and control her, and in my reality, they were not.
 They were done through ignorance, and in not understanding much about women, and how differently men and women think.
 Although I've learned a lot and have been humbled by my failures, she is so closed down to me, that I can't even show her the things that I've learned, and I can't prove to her, the way I've always felt, and treat her the way that I always should have, because there is too much anger, and mistrust.
 If I could go back in time, I would have done several things different.
-The biggest one would have been to run this business by my self, with employees, and let her do what she wanted to do in life.
+The biggest one would have been to run this business by my self, with employees, and let her do what she wanted to do in life that made her happy.

 If she wanted to be involved in the business, we should have had clear guidelines of what her responsibilities were, and what mine were, so that we could have acted mostly independent of each other, where we weren't bumping heads so frequently.
 I still love my wife very much, and don't want the divorce to happen.
 She is the smartest, wisest, most intuitive, most beautiful woman I've even seen, even after 40 years, and she's the best mom, most caring and loving wife, best helper, best friend, sweetest, kindest, most unselfish, and hardest working person I've ever known.
 I failed to see her wisdom, and disregarded her abilities, and thought that I had to be the boss, and the ruler of the home, and of the marriage.
 For quite some time now, I've realized that everything that I thought was so important, was not.
 And the things that I didn't value, were the things that all the money in the world, couldn't buy.
 I thought that after 40 years, this would never happen to us, and I knew we had issues, but to me, they weren't bad enough to make either of us want a divorce.
 Boy was I wrong!